-When a patient has degenerative disc disease, recurrent disc herniations, or spondylolisthesis, there can be significant pain in the legs and lower back.
+When a patient has degenerative disc disease, recurrent disc herniation, or spondylolisthesis, there can be significant pain in the legs and lower back.
 Fusing two or more discs together can alleviate that pain by stabilizing the spinal vertebrae and the disc between them.
-If possible, Dr. Albert prefers to use the transforaminal lumbar interbody fusion (TLIF) technique for spinal fusion.
+If possible, Spine Surgeon, Dr. Todd J. Albert prefers to use the transforaminal lumbar interbody fusion (TLIF) technique for spinal fusion.
 He believes TLIF delivers excellent outcomes in the appropriate patient population.

 Degenerative disc disease isn’t really a “disease” but a term that describes how the spinal discs change with age.
 The discs consist of outer membranes of connective tissue enclosing soft, jellylike material in the middle.
 They act as shock absorbers between the vertebrae of the spine, allowing the spine to twist, bend, and flex.

 As we age, the spinal discs break down (degenerate) and become less fluid.
 They can flatten and push outward (herniate), pushing on nearby nerves or the spinal cord.

 The disc’s outer membrane can tear, also impacting the spinal cord and nerves.
 Degenerative disc disease often will lead to the need for disc fusion to alleviate pain in the legs and back.

 Other patients needing fusion may have conditions such as spondylolisthesis, a condition in which one vertebra slips forward over the one below it, impacting the nerves and sending pain into the lower back and/or the legs.
 Spinal stenosis, where the nerves exiting the spine become compressed either by bone spurs or a narrowing of the spinal canal, can also lead to fusion surgery.